What Does Angel Mean in Latin?

 But angelus is not a personal name.
 It is a category word.

-It tells the reader what kind of being or role the source describes.
+It shows readers what kind of being or role the source describes.

 Angelus is a term, not a personal angel name